cucumberbolts/Chess/README.md

 # Chess

-A chess GUI.
+## Overview
+A chess GUI written in C++ using ImGui and OpenGL.
+It supports Windows and Linux and requires OpenGL 4.6.

 ![](/screenshot.png?raw=true)

 ## Compiling

 ### Requirements
-- Windows
-- OpenGL 4.6
 - C++ 17
 - CMake